 - 1 cup chopped scallions, light and green parts separated (you'll need 5-6 scallions)

 - One 2-lb head cauliflower (or 2 pounds ready to cook' cauliflower)

-- 4-5 tablespoons soy sauce (use Tamari as a gluten-free option)
+- 4-5 tablespoons soy sauce (use gluten-free if needed)

 - 1/4 teaspoon red pepper flakes